10 Discontinued Arby’s Items We Aren’t Getting Back

 Customers commended the flaky pastry and the copious chocolate filling in reviews.

 At parent firm Inspire Brands’ corporate offices in Atlanta, some dimwitted bean counter undoubtedly did some number crunching and determined they could save a nickel by omitting one of “the meats.”
-Naturally, by eliminating ham off the menu, Arby’s compromised not just the slider but also the Loaded Italian.
+Naturally, by eliminating ham off the menu, he compromised not just the slider but also the Loaded Italian.

-The brand would discontinue selling its loaded fries and potato cakes in favor of its newest offering, crinkle fries, according to other employees of various Arby’s shops.
+The brand would discontinue selling its loaded fries and potato cakes in favor of its newest offering, crinkle fries, according to other employees of various shops.
 The issue was that potato cakes were never popular enough to make making them worthwhile.

 Arby’s will continue to offer curly fries and introduce crinkle fries.